onap/oom-offline-installer/docs/InstallGuide.rst

     - kubernetes worker

 You don't need to care about these services now - that is the responsibility of the installer (described below).
-Just start four VMs as seen in this table (or according to your needs as we hinted above):
+Just start four VMs as seen in below table (or according to your needs as we hinted above):

 .. _Overview table of the kubernetes cluster:

 Kubernetes cluster overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In El Alto we are using RKE as k8s orchestrator method, however everyone is free to diverge from this example and can set it up in own way omitting our rke playbook execution.
+.. note:: Offline installer leverages `RKE`_ to provision kubernetes cluster.
+If you'd like to use different k8s installation method please exclude ``rke.yml`` ansible playbook from execution and provide your own.

 =================== ================== ==================== ============== ============ ===============
 KUBERNETES NODE     OS                 NETWORK              CPU            RAM          STORAGE